isomerpages/nlb-mobile-guide/_get-started-with/nlb-mobile-app.md

 ---
 permalink: /get-started-with/nlb-mobile/
-breadcrumb: 'NLB Mobile app'
+breadcrumb: NLB Mobile app
-description: 'NLB Mobile app FAQ'
+description: NLB Mobile app FAQ
-image: '/images/NEW_NLB_mobile-app-icon_dark orange_final.png'
+image: /images/NEW_NLB_mobile-app-icon_dark orange_final.png
-title: 'NLB Mobile app'
+title: NLB Mobile app
 ---
 <table style="border:0; background-color: #e6ffe6;">
 	<tr><td><b>Just updated the app?</b> <a href="/get-started-with/nlb-mobile-troubleshoot/">Here's a quick guide</a> to using the updated app, released on Feb 23.
 If you are unsure if your app has already been updated, <a href="#update">follow the steps in the "Update" section below</a>.</td></tr>